Skip to content

 Answer: The surface of the sun, around 4,700°C. The mantis shrimp punches at 50 mph.
 The water around its claw forms cavitation bubbles that briefly reach sun-surface temperatures, producing a shockwave that can stun prey even if the punch misses.

-Why it stumps people: Nothing about a small shrimp suggests “bubbles hotter than the sun.”
-But the physics is real: when water collapses fast enough, it briefly reaches temperatures that would melt steel.
+Why it trips kids up: Nothing about a thumb-sized shrimp says “bubbles hotter than the sun.”
+The physics says otherwise.
+When water collapses fast enough, it spikes for an instant to temperatures that would melt steel.

 11. What do you call a group of pandas?
 (Hard)